StinkyLizard/Projects/README.md

-This script generates a bash file, run command with ./CreateBashScript.sh and follow the prompts
+This script generates a bash file, chmod +x ./CreateBashScript.sh run command with ./CreateBashScript.sh and follow the prompts